 This document provides guidance to land use planners on the environmental impact assessment process conducted by the Environment Protection Authority Board (the EPA Board).
 It describes the assessment process and responsibilities of the EPA Board and Planning Authorities under the Environmental Management and Pollution Control Act 1994 (EMPCA) and the relationship with the planning process as detailed in the Land Use Planning and Approvals Act 1993 (LUPAA).

-This is the second version of this document, the original was published in 2015.
+This is the third edition and incorporates the December 2017 amendments to EMPCA, the original was published in 2015.

 Guidance for Land Use Planners on EIA conducted by the EPA Board